alex996/react-css-spinners/examples/cdn/readme.md

 # CDN Example

-Minimal demo of the spinners hosted on CDN using UMD bundle.
+Minimal demo of the spinners hosted on a CDN using UMD bundle.

 ```sh
 # Install local deps